wp-plugins/birchschedule/readme.txt

 BirchPress Scheduler is an appointment booking calendar that allows service businesses such as spas, yoga studios, contractors and photographers to take online bookings.
 Merchants can embed a booking form in a page or post on the website, and customers can see service availability and book an appointment online directly.
 It is an effective tool to manage appointments and staffing schedules.

 = Feature: =
-* Schedule appointments by selecting dates and staff
-* Powerful Admin panel for appointment management
-* Easy integration into posts/pages
-* Set work time of each staff for each location
-* Admin modification of appointments made by customers of your site
-* Booking for specific time in a day
+* Customer booking for specific time in a day
+* Support multiple locations
+* Support multiple staff and services
+* Config service length, padding time and price
+* Assign your employees to different services
+* Powerful Admin Panel for booking management
+* Easily embed booking form into a webpage with shortcode
+* Show appointments in the daily, weekly or monthly view
+* Client Management
-* Multi-currency support
+* Multiple-currency support
 * Supported languages: English, Dutch(by Edwin ten Brink), German (by Edwin ten Brink), Spanish (by Juan Viñas)

 = Desired Businesses =